CoderZonora/Cryptonite_Web/Writeups/CSAW 2024/readme.md

 	```

-In one of the files we get this comment:
+In one of the version files we get this comment:

 ```
     Oh it can't be
     <!-- Note to self: be sure to delete this password: versions_leaks_buckets_oh_my -->
 ```
-And we find a image in another html file.
+And we find a image in a previous version of the v1 html(index_v1_t6G6A20JCaF5nzz6KuJR6Pj1zePOLAdB.html).
 Running steghide on the image with the above password gives the flag.